 During American Craft Beer Week, we looked at the economic reasons to support local breweries and beer festivals.
-In the second of the three-part series, let’s consider aspects related to community.
+In the second of the three-part series, we’ll consider aspects related to community.

 Brewpubs: A Third Place

-You may’ve heard of Ray Oldenburg’s concept of “third places,” those which “host the regular, voluntary, informal, and happily anticipated gatherings of individuals beyond the realms of home and work.”
+You may have heard of Ray Oldenburg’s concept of “third places,” those which “host the regular, voluntary, informal, and happily anticipated gatherings of individuals beyond the realms of home and work.”

 Nearly 2/3 of Hoosier breweries are brewpubs–the epitome of Oldenburg’s “third place.”
 (For a full list of brewpubs–breweries that also function as full-service restaurants–check out the Drink Indiana Beer app for those closest to you.)

 These are places where, in addition to beer direct from the source, you can enjoy local food, artwork, music, events, and much more.

 Locally owned brewpubs are places to hang out with family, meet new friends, and talk with the brewers about the beer you’re drinking.

 I’ve written about this sense of community in the Indiana brewing industry before.
 Since then, I’ve talked with many people, both in and outside of the brewing industry, about why it matters for our communities.